-The HRC renewed its diversity, equity, and inclusion policy and goals in 2021.
+The HRC renewed its diversity, equity, and inclusion ("DEI") policy and goals in 2022.
 Initially, this policy and framework focused on gender diversity.
 However, our focus has been expanding over the last three years to encompass a range of diverse groups including but not limited to race, gender, sexuality, and disability.
-Recent global events have further prioritized our work in this area.
-Goals have been set for the recruitment of Trustees and employees as follows:
+DEI goals have been set as follows:

-- Minimum of 40% of Senior Leadership successors are women or other diverse groups over rolling three-year period. - 50% of internal leadership development program participants are women and/or from diverse groups. - Minimum of two qualified diverse candidate short-listed for every leadership and professional recruitment. - Minimum of one qualified diverse candidate short-listed for every Trustee recruitment.
+- Minimum of 40% of Senior Leadership successors are women or other diverse groups over the next three years. - 50% of internal leadership development program participants are women and/or from diverse groups. - Minimum of two qualified diverse candidate short-listed for every leadership and professional recruitment. - · Minimum of one qualified diverse candidate short-listed for every Trustee recruitment.

-The Committee reviews diversity and monitors key performance indicators ("KPIs") quarterly and provides direction, if required.
-Management has placed a strong focus on diversity, equity, and inclusion.
-KPIs include, but are not limited to, diversity progress with respect to the following:
+To ensure we are continuously working toward this priority, management has placed a strong focus on implementing and measuring diversity, equity and inclusion and DEI metrics are reported to the HRC and the Board quarterly.
+The HRC reviews these metrics, monitors key performance indicators ("KPIs"), and provides direction if required.
+KPIs provided include, but are not limited to, DEI progress with respect to the following: